saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 `handler` is a path to an external program responsible for generating and uploading dumps; we recommend it for uploading crashes.
 Look for `bin/crashpad_handler.exe` on Windows, which is suitable as a default crash handler.
 See below for a complete example.

-`handler` is executed once the application crashes, so it should be available under the specified path during its execution.
+`handler` is executed after the application crashes, so it should be available under the specified path during its execution.
 That means the handler should be bundled with the application if delivered to the end-users, and its path should be relative or dynamically generated.

 ### Example Code